isabella232/docs-13/docs/examples/Star_Wars_Expo.md

 We divide the App in three main Components:

 1. The `App` is responsible for rendering the `Statusbar`, `Header` and `Scrollview` as well as getting the data.
-2. The `Film` Component, which renders a single Film.
+2. The `Film` component, which renders a single Film.
-3. And the `Characters` component maps over the characters to show all related characters.
+3. And the `Characters` component that shows all related characters.

-The figure below shows the three components in action:
+The figure below shows mock ups of the three components:

 ![Components](../img/examples/filmdex/components.svg)